Office: Google Meet, by appointment

-My interests include U.S. foreign relations, economic and political development, South Asian studies, histories of science and technology, as well as racial and gender studies.
-I am particularly interested in how culture, however defined, affects the creation and implementation of U.S. foreign policy especially toward India.
+My interests include foreign relations history, economic and political development, South Asian studies, and histories of science and technology.
+I am particularly interested in how culture, however defined, affects the creation and implementation of U.S. foreign policy, especially toward India.
 In addition to my training as a writer, researcher, and teaching instructor, I also am a proponent and practitioner of public history and digital humanities.

 I am a Midwesterner, born and raised in Kansas City, Missouri.
 Moving to Connecticut is my first time living outside the Midwest, but I am enjoying the beautiful east coast scenery and continuing my education here at UConn.
 For as long as I can remember, I have been fascinated by the study of history and as an undergraduate, majored and prospered in a variety of MU history courses.
 After completing my B.A., I worked for five years as an accountant at several different Kansas City-based companies, but it was just a matter of time before I returned to academia and continued my education.
 In 2014, I received my M.A. in History with the completion of my master’s thesis, The Johnson Treatment: Cold War Food Aid and the Politics of Gratitude.
 This study of U.S.-Indian diplomacy during the mid-1960s revealed the influence of gender politics and concepts of gratitude on the economic assistance that the United States provided to India.

 My dissertation seeks to enable scholars of India, of foreign relations, and of science and technology to better understand how a range of Indians imagined what nuclear energy could mean for their nation’s future.